Abu Bakr

+Abd Allah ibn Abi Quhafa (عَبْدُ اللهِ بْنُ أَبِي قُحَافَةَ) (c.
+573 – 23 August 634), better known by his kunya Abu Bakr, was a senior companion, the closest friend, and father-in-law of the Islamic prophet Muhammad.
+He served as the first caliph of the Rashidun Caliphate, ruling from 632 until his death in 634.
+Abu Bakr was granted the honorific title al-Ṣiddīq (lit. the Veracious) by Muhammad, a designation that continues to be used by Sunni Muslims to this day.

-Abu Bakr was born in 573 CE to Abu Quhafa and Umm Khayr.
-He belonged to the tribe of Banu Taym.
-In the Age of Ignorance, he was a monotheist and condemned idol-worshipping.
-As a wealthy trader, Abu Bakr used to free slaves.
-Following his conversion to Islam in 610, Abu Bakr served as a close aide to Muhammad, who bestowed on him the title "al-Siddiq" ('the Truthful/Righteous').
-The former took part in almost all battles under the Islamic prophet.
-He extensively contributed his wealth in support of Muhammad's work and among Muhammad's closest companions.
-He also accompanied Muhammad on his migration to Medina.
-By the invitations of Abu Bakr, many prominent Sahabis became Muslims.
-He remained the closest advisor to Muhammad, being present at almost all his military conflicts.
-In the absence of Muhammad, Abu Bakr led the prayers and expeditions.
+Born to Abu Quhafa and Umm al-Khayr of the Banu Taym, Abu Bakr was amongst the earliest converts to Islam and propagated dawah to the Mushrikites.
+He was considered the first Muslim missionary as several companions of Muhammad converted through Abu Bakr.
+He accompanied Muhammad on his migration to Medina and became one of his bodyguards.
+Abu Bakr participated in all of Muhammad's campaigns and served as the first amir al-hajj in 631.
+In the absence of Muhammad, Abu Bakr led the prayers.

-Following Muhammad's death in 632, Abu Bakr succeeded the leadership of the Muslim community as the first Rashidun Caliph.
-His election was opposed by a large number of rebellious tribal leaders, who had apostatized from Islam.
+Following Muhammad's death in 632, Abu Bakr succeeded the leadership of the Muslim community as the first caliph, being elected at Saqifa.
+His election was contested by a number of rebellious tribal leaders.
 During his reign, he overcame a number of uprisings, collectively known as the Ridda Wars, as a result of which he was able to consolidate and expand the rule of the Muslim state over the entire Arabian Peninsula.
-He also commanded the initial incursions into the neighbouring Sassanian and Byzantine empires, which in the years following his death, would eventually result in the Muslim conquests of Persia and the Levant.
+He also commanded the initial incursions into the neighboring Sasanian and Byzantine empires, which in the years following his death, would eventually result in the Muslim conquests of Persia and the Levant.
 Apart from politics, Abu Bakr is also credited for the compilation of the Quran, of which he had a personal caliphal codex.
-Abu Bakr nominated his principal adviser Umar (r.
-634–644) as his successor before dying in August 634.
+Prior to dying in August 634, Abu Bakr nominated Umar (r.
+634–644) as his successor.
 Along with Muhammad, Abu Bakr is buried in the Green Dome at the Al-Masjid an-Nabawi in Medina, the second holiest site in Islam.
 He died of illness after a reign of 2 years, 2 months and 14 days, the only Rashidun caliph to die of natural causes.

-Though the period of his caliphate was short, it included successful invasions of the two most powerful empires of the time, a remarkable achievement in its own right.
-He set in motion a historical trajectory that in a few decades would lead to one of the largest empires in history.
-His victory over the local rebel Arab forces is a significant part of Islamic history.
-Abu Bakr is widely honored among Muslims.
+Though Abu Bakr's reign was brief, it included successful invasions of the two most powerful empires of the time, the Sassanian Empire and the Byzantine Empire.
+He set in motion a historical trajectory that, within a few decades, would lead to the establishment of one of the largest empires in history.
+His decisive victory over the local Arab rebel forces marks a significant chapter in Islamic history.
+Sunni tradition revere Abu Bakr as the first of the Rashidun caliphs and the greatest individual after the prophets and messengers.
+Shia tradition views Abu Bakr as an usurper of the caliphate and an adversary of the ahl al-bayt.